onetimedev/cryptotech/README.md

 Implementation Instructions -
-Once downloaded, unzip it and remeber where you have stored the unzipped library and go to Android Studio > [Your Project] > File > New > Import Module then find where you stored the library and click Import.
+Once downloaded, unzip it and remeber where you have stored the unzipped library and go to Android Studio > [Your Project] > File > New > Import Module then find where you stored the library and click Finish.

+Then go to your app > build.gradle (Module app) and below 'testCompile(..)' add the following, 'compile project(':cryptotech')' then sync the gradle to integrate the lib.